 Can I Choose a Quilt Over a Sleeping Bag?

 If you really want an ultralight sleeping system for your outdoor adventure, it may be best to get a backpacking quilt.
-The average quilt is about 20 to 30% lighter than the average sleeping bag.
-For more depth read quilt vs sleeping bag.
+The average quilt is about 20 to 30% lighter than the average sleeping bag, I have written an in-depth comparison of sleeping bags or quilts.

 Backpacking quilts are all about minimalism.
 A backpacking quilt doesn’t have a hood or a zip.
 Pad straps are pretty much the most significant feature on a quilt.